Zoobdude/news-site-paywall-remover/README.md

 # Paywall remover
 Automatically get redirected to a proxed version of news websites, this usually removes paywalls. (previously the 12ft.io version)"

-A basic chrome extension that redirects you automatically to versions of popular news sites without pay walls using the google web cache.
+A basic chrome extension that redirects you automatically to versions of popular news sites without pay walls using a mixture of proxies.

 Previously used the 12ft.io API.
 But that seems to have been shut down.
 Then the google web cache.
 But that didn't work very effectively.
 So now a random 12ft alternative.